acl-org/acl-2023/_pages/program/accepted.md

 **Table and Image Generation for Investigating Knowledge of Entities in Pre-trained Vision and Language Models**<br>_Hidetaka Kamigaito, Katsuhiko Hayashi and Taro Watanabe_

-**Stop Pre-Training: Adapt Visual-Language Models to Unseen Languages**<br>_Yasmine Karoui, Rmi Lebret, Negar Foroutan Eghlidi and Karl Aberer_
+**Stop Pre-Training: Adapt Visual-Language Models to Unseen Languages**<br>_Yasmine Karoui, Rémi Lebret, Negar Foroutan Eghlidi and Karl Aberer_

 **A Better Way to Do Masked Language Model Scoring**<br>_Carina Kauf and Anna Ivanova_